Distortion Resilience for Goal-Oriented Semantic Communication: System Model and Fundamentals

 \subsection{Goal-Oriented Deep Learning Model}

-Apart from other goal-oriented SemCom researches, we consider a general AI task capable of representing various AI tasks (e.g., natural language processing (NLP), image processing (IP), time series prediction (TSP)).
+Apart from other goal-oriented SemCom research, we consider a general AI system that is capable of multi-task learning (e.g., Natural Language Processing (NLP), Image Processing (IP), Time Series Prediction (TSP)).
 The objective of the AI task-based SemCom system is to retrieve the output $\mathbf{t}$ with respect to the task's requirement.
-For instance, the output could encompass an image in the case of image retrieval, a label in the context of image classification, or text for speech recognition, depending on the nature of the task. \begin{itemize} \item AI Inference: according to \cite{2007-DL-GreedyLayerWise}, the output probability $p(\mathbf{t})$ can be expressed as:
+For instance, the output could encompass an image in the case of image retrieval, a label in the context of image classification, or text for speech recognition, depending on the nature of the task. \begin{definition}[AI Inference] Acording to \cite{2007-DL-GreedyLayerWise}, the output probability $p(\mathbf{t})$ can be expressed as